 Dental hygienists holding an associate degree have opportunities to pursue a baccalaureate degree through degree completion programs specifically designed to advance their education.
 Many of these programs are offered in either full-time or part-time options and have online or distance education opportunities.
 Dental hygienists who have completed a baccalaureate degree can pursue a graduate degree in dental hygiene or related discipline.
 Dental hygienists with advanced degrees have broader opportunities for alternative careers within dentistry, dental education and health care delivery.

 Learn More About a Career as a Dental Hygienist

-- The American Dental Hygienists’ Association website has more information about curricula, academic programs, enrollment and graduation information.
+- The American Dental Hygienists’ Association website has more information about the dental hygiene workforce in the United States.

 - The ADEA Dental Hygiene Centralized Application Service (DHCAS) application cycle opens in September each year.

 - Watch the video profile about dental hygienists (in the Health Science section)